JorgePe/recordplayer/README.md

 - monitor speakers
 - headphones

-The cartridge is connected to the 2 Hi-Z inputs of the Rubix (500kΩ).
+The cartridge is connected to the 2 Hi-Z inputs of the Rubix (500 kΩ).
 This results in a much better sound than with just my PC speakers but I believe an even higher impedance would help (for the proof of concept I used a Zoom U-24, just one channel instead of stereo but the Hi-Z mode of the Zoom has 1.1 MΩ).

+The Rubix also has a Compressor/Limiting feature that greatly improves the sound perception when selected.

 The laptop is running a 7-band stereo equalizer through [Carla](https://kx.studio/Applications:Carla) (a modular audio plugin host).
 This allows me to adjust the tone to my preferences.